Less Is More: Fast and Accurate Reasoning with Cross-Head Unified Sparse Attention: Observation

 \subsection{Localities in Reasoning}

 Previous studies on traditional tasks have identified the locality property of attention patterns—different decoding layers can share a similar set of critical tokens~\citep{yang2024tidaldecodefastaccuratellm}.
 It has also been suggested that different attention heads have distinct functional roles, thereby benefiting from specialized token subsets~\citep{xiao2024duoattentionefficientlongcontextllm}.
-In \Cref{fig:spatial_locality} and \Cref{fig:recency_locality}, we analyze the distribution of the top-4K tokens across all 32 attention heads at different decoding steps using Qwen3-8B, a 36-layer model with Group Query Attention (GQA).
-Our analysis extends these findings by demonstrating that attention localities in reasoning tasks manifest both spatially (within the same key-value group and even across attention heads) and with recency (across decoding steps).
+In \Cref{fig:spatial_locality} below and \Cref{fig:recency_locality} (\Cref{sec:appendix_recency_locality_reasonin_ task}), we analyze the distribution of the top-4K tokens across all 32 attention heads at different decoding steps using Qwen3-8B, a 36-layer model with GQA.
+X-axis of \Cref{fig:spatial_locality} is the token’s relative position in one decoding step, where the sequence length is 20K and the token position ids will be 0-20K from left to right.
+The Y-axis shows different query heads, and for each query head’s query vector, we obtain the ground truth top-4K tokens by examining its corresponding attention score over all 20K tokens and highlighting them with the highest attention scores.
+The positional token is simply any token position (any token index along the X-axis) within the 20K past tokens.
+Selected means it lies in the ground truth top-4K token set, which are highlighted in dark blue.
+Our analysis extends prior findings by showing that attention localities in reasoning manifest both spatially (within KV groups and across attention heads) and temporally (recency across decoding steps).